Heartbeat Console

 The Utilihive Console is used to manage and monitor deployed flows.
 At a glance, it tracks the number of in-flight, processed, and failed messages, as shown in the following image:

 You can use this data to generate reports for a given time period.
-Heartbeat also allows you to trace messages passing through a flow and manage the credentials that can access a flow’s endpoints.
+Utilihive also lets you trace messages passing through a flow and manage the credentials that can access a flow’s endpoints.
 The following image highlights the options available at the individual flow level:

 User Permissions

-The following table shows the user roles and the integration tasks you are allowed to perform in the Console.
+The following table shows the user roles and the integration tasks you can perform in the Console.

 | Integration-level management tasks are only available to users with the correct permissions.
 See the Users documentation for more details. |